Azure/azure-api-style-guide/docs/azure-ruleset.md

 The path for a put operation should have a path parameter as the final path segment.
 This path parameter is the identifier of the resource to create or update.

+### az-readonly-in-response-schema

+Don't mark properties as `readOnly: true` in schemas that are only used within response bodies.

 ### az-request-body-not-allowed

 A get or delete operation must not accept a request body/body parameter.